-1 The workflow for AI-supported diagnosis of Parkinson's disease.
-10 2 PRISMA flowchart 11 3 Overview of Al-based PD research trends.
-13 4 Research outline 18 5 Sequential flowchart of user activities and testing in the fatigue detection app.
+1 The workflow for AI-supported diagnosis of Parkinson's disease 10 2 PRISMA flowchart 11 3 Overview of AI-based PD research trends 13 4 Research outline 18 5 Sequential flowchart of user activities and testing in the fatigue detection app.
 20 6 Screen views of the first reaction test (RTS) in the application.
-From the 21 7 Concernation of the Analyzed on animal text in the employed in the 21 / Screen views of the advanced reaction test in the application 21 8 Screen views of the advanced reaction test (RTA) in the application.
-22 9 Screen views of the Iremor test in the application.
+From the 20 left: tutorial, start button, final view 21 7 Screen views of the Archimedean spiral test in the application 21 8 Screen views of the advanced reaction test (RTA) in the application 22 9 Screen views of the Tremor test in the application.
 22 10 General workflow for a smartphone-based fatigue assessment tool.
 The workflow includes transitioning from tablet-based to smartphone-based digitised motor skill tests, integrating metadata questionnaires, and apply- ing feature engineering techniques.
 Extracted feature sets include kine- matic, angular, aim-reaction-based, tremor-related (via accelerometer), and asymmetry features.
-24 11 Enhanced smartphone application workflow for fatigue detection: Data collection on both iOS and Android devices integrates fine motor skill tracking and qualitative questionnaires, expanding the dataset for im- ~ 4 40 proved machine learning-based fatigue analysis.
-24 12 Sample drawings of an Archimedean spiral performed by a healthy control 40 subject (a) and the PD patients (b, c) from DravvritePD dataset.
-25 13 LAS patterns - The subject was assigned three distinct tasks.
-The initial pattern is depicted in yellow, while the blue line represents the trajectory of the subject's drawings 26 14 Schematic diagram of the sample input, illustrating the collection of six in- dependent features for each data point.
+24 11 Enhanced smartphone application workflow for fatigue detection: Data collection on both iOS and Android devices integrates fine motor skill tracking and qualitative questionnaires, expanding the dataset for im- 0.4 10 proved machine learning-based fatigue analysis 24 12 subject (a) and the PD patients (b, c) from DraWritePD dataset 25 13 LAS patterns - The subject was assigned three distinct tasks.
+The initial 25 13 pattern is depicted in yellow, while the blue line represents the trajectory of the subject's drawings 26 14 Schematic diagram of the sample input, illustrating the collection of six in- 20 17 dependent features for each data point.
 The arrows indicate the drawing direction.
-The abbreviations x and y represent the $x$ - and $y$ - coordinate features, while $a$ , $l$ , and $p$ correspond to azimuth, altitude, and pressure, respectively.
-The timestamp is denoted by t 27 15 Freezing episodes in the sentence writing test from the DraWritePD data set.
+The abbreviations $x$ and $y$ represent the $x$ - and $y$ - coordinate features, while $a$ , $l$ , and $p$ correspond to azimuth, altitude, and pressure, respectively.
+The timestamp is denoted by $t$ 27 15 Freezing episodes in the sentence writing test from the DraWritePD data ۷, .5 set.
 28 16 Visual representation of angular and differential-type kinematic features extracted from stylus trajectories.
-Angular features (shown in red) include the slope angle $\alpha$ rotational angle $\phi$ and vaw angle $\gamma$ which capture abrunt directional changes oscillatory motion and rotational instability in nen movement.
-Kinematic features (shown in blue) are derived from the differential representations of the position vector n including veloc- ity v acceleration a and jerk i reflecting the sneed smoothness and control of motion.
-These features are computed using consecutive posi- tional points campled during the drawing of structured tasks such as (a) the Archimodean Spiral Drawing (ASD) test and (b) the Luria Alternating Carias (LAS) test.
-Such quantitative representations are instrumental for series (LAS) test.
-Such quantitative representations are instrumental for capturing subtle motor abnormalities, especially in early-stage Parkinson's uisease. when processed through machine learning models, these fea- tures support fine-grained classification and aid in distinguishing patho- • - logical handwriting from that of healthy individuals 32
+Angular features (shown in red) include the slope angle $\alpha$ , rotational angle $\phi$ , and yaw angle $\gamma$ , which capture abrupt directional changes, oscillatory motion, and rotational instability in pen movement.
+Kinematic features (shown in blue) are derived from the differential representations of the position vector p , including veloc- ity v, acceleration a, and jerk j, reflecting the speed, smoothness, and control of motion.
+These features are computed using consecutive posi- tional points sampled during the drawing of structured tasks such as (a) the Archimedean Spiral Drawing (ASD) test and (b) the Luria Alternating Series (LAS) test.
+Such quantitative representations are instrumental for capturing subtle motor abnormalities, especially in early-stage Parkinson's disease.
+When processed through machine learning models, these fea- tures support fine-grained classification and aid in distinguishing patho- logical handwriting from that of healthy individuals 32